photonstorm/FlodJS/Flod JS 2.0/readme.txt

 Flod is free for non commercial user, to use it in any commercial production I'll ask you to mention the proper credits and to make a donation to: chreil@hotmail.com via PayPal, thank you.

-Special thanks to Richard Davey, Mathew Nolan and Anreas Argirakis :)
+Special thanks to Richard Davey, Mathew Nolan and Andreas Argirakis :)

 What's new:
 4.0/2.0: